Vokerlee/FPGA-MIPT-Course/1. D-Flip-Flop/README.md

 Now everything is cool.
 Metastable state is excluded.

 But this scheme can get bit-information only by D signal.
-So to make the scheme to work by some clk signal the `D Flip-Flop` helps us.
+So to make the scheme to work by front of some clk signal the `D Flip-Flop` helps us.
 It is combined 2 `D Latch` schemes:

 <img src="https://www.researchgate.net/publication/268588476/figure/fig2/AS:355230110765056@1461704866050/Master-slave-positive-edge-triggered-D-flip-flop-circuit-using-D-latches.png" alt="drawing" width="500"/>